jdereg/json-io/user-guide.md

     JsonWriter.toJson(root, writeOptions);

 To pass these to`JsonWriter.toJson(root, writeOptions)`set up a`WriteOptions`using the feature settings below.
-The`WriteOptions`contains all the "feature" settings for json-io output JSON.
-Below, we show many of the `WriteOptions`APIs.
-You can view the Javadoc on`WriteOptions`for detailed information.
-The`WriteOptions`can be made stateless options by calling the`.build()`method.
-Once built, the options cannot be modified.
-If you have multiple`WriteOptions`features, you can set up distinct instances for each main usage.
+You can view the Javadoc on the`WriteOptions`class for detailed information.
+The`WriteOptions`can be made read-only by calling the`.build()`method.
+You can have multiple`WriteOptions`instances for different scenarios, and safely re-use them once built (read-only).
 A`WriteOptions`instance can be created from another`WriteOptions`instance (use "copy constructor" discussed below).

 ---
 ### Constructors